go-goyave/goyave/docs_src/src/guide/basics/routing.md

 Register a new route.
 Multiple methods can be passed using a pipe-separated string.

+If the route matches the `GET` method, the `HEAD` method is automatically added to the matcher if it's missing.

 If the router has CORS options set, the `OPTIONS` method is automatically added to the matcher if it's missing, so it allows pre-flight requests.

 Returns the generated route.